StuartSmith/VueJS-Samples/vuetodo/README.md

     To install Axios run the following command
         * npm install axios

     5. This application uses twitter boot strap for styling.
-There are many vue boot strap npm packages to use but for this project, I settled on the npm package bootstrap-vue.
+There are many vue boot strap npm packages to use but for this project,  npm package bootstrap-vue was settled on.
 This project only touched the surface on what is possible with twitter bootstrap styling.

+    To install bootstrap-vue run the following command
         npm install bootstrap-vue bootstrap

-       To style the Application add the following to the Main.js
+       To style the Application add the following to the Main.js:

-       In the Main JS file add the following:

               import Vue from 'vue'
               import { BootstrapVue, IconsPlugin } from 'bootstrap-vue'